 Apples – Choose a variety that is crisp and has a good balance between sweet and tart flavor.

 Rolled oats – Not quick oats.
-For extra nutritional benefit, use sprouted oats.
+For extra nutrition, use sprouted oats.
 If it’s important that the apple crisp is gluten free, make sure to use gluten free oats.

 Coconut sugar – This is my favorite granulated sugar substitute!
-In a pinch, you can use white or brown sugar instead, but it will significantly impact the nutritional value of the apple crisp.
+In a pinch, you can use white or brown sugar instead.

 Maple syrup

-Oat flour – Homemade or store bought.
-If you need this recipe to be gluten free, use gluten free oat flour.
+Oat flour – Homemade oat flour or store bought.
+If you need this recipe to be gluten free, use gluten-free oat flour.

 Almond flour – For the best texture, make sure to use blanched almond flour, not almond meal.
 You can make your own, but I find that purchasing it is much easier and doesn’t cost too much extra.